liqin-cao/catalog/README.md

       $ vi /home/grader/.ssh/authorized_keys
       $ chmod 600 /home/grader/.ssh/authorized_keys

-* Log into the server using [MobaXterm](https://mobaxterm.mobatek.net/) SSH session with user **grader** and `grader.pem` (generated private key).
+* Log into the Ubuntu Linux server using [MobaXterm](https://mobaxterm.mobatek.net/) SSH session with user **grader** and `grader.pem` (generated private key).

-To disable password login and remote login of the `root` user, follow the instructions from [How To Disable Remote Logon For Root On Ubuntu 16.04 LTS Servers](https://websiteforstudents.com/how-to-disable-remote-logon-for-root-on-ubuntu-16-04-lts-servers/):
+Follow the instructions from [How To Disable Remote Logon For Root On Ubuntu 16.04 LTS Servers](https://websiteforstudents.com/how-to-disable-remote-logon-for-root-on-ubuntu-16-04-lts-servers/) to disable password login and remote login of the `root` user, :
 * `sudo vi /etc/ssh/sshd_config` and set `PasswordAuthentication no`
 * `sudo vi /etc/ssh/sshd_config` and change `PermitRootLogin prohibit-password` to `PermitRootLogin no`
-* `sudo service ssh restart`
+* Restart SSH service with `sudo service ssh restart`

 ### Prepare To Deploy The Project
 #### Step 9 Configure the local timezone to UTC